 With two locations (room 222-B in the Williams Building and room G0062 in the Johnston Ground Building), the Digital Studio is a learning facility where both students and faculty can work on and receive assistance in composing digital and multimedia assignments/projects.
 Such assignments/projects include but are not limited to: designing an electronic portfolio, designing a website, creating a blog, composing a visual essay, selecting images to embed in a text, adding audio and/or video into a text, and creating a presentation.
 In other words, the Digital Studio is not an ordinary computer lab.

-Tutors who staff the Digital Studio can help brainstorm project ideas, provide feedback on the content and design of a digital project, facilitate collaboration for group projects and presentations, and/or explain the interface and nuances of a given program.
-In short, the Digital Studio can help you at any stage of the composing process, whether your needs are rhetorical, programmatic, or both.
-However, those attending the Digital Studio are not required to work with a tutor: the Digital Studio is also open to those seeking to work on their own to complete assignments/projects or to improve overall capabilities in digital communication.
+Consultants who staff the Digital Studio can help brainstorm project ideas, provide feedback on the content and design of a digital project, facilitate collaboration for group projects and presentations, and/or explain the interface and nuances of a given program.
+In short, the Digital Studio can help you at any stage of the composing process.
+However, those attending the Digital Studio are not required to work with a consultant: the Digital Studio is also open to those who would prefer to work on their own to complete assignments/projects.

-The tutors in the Digital Studio have expertise working with the following programs:
+Digital Studio consultants can assist with the following programs: